ArctosDB/documentation-wiki/_how_to/How-to-Create-a-New-Loan.markdown

 * **Outside Contact** - This field will automatically population with the same name identified in “To” after the loan is created.
 Alternatively, a different contact (e.g., collection manager) could be identified.

-* **Loan Type** - Here you will indicate the nature of the material that is to be loaned.
-Commonly used options include:
+* **Loan Type** - Indicate the nature loan.
+For information on selection of loan type, see [Best Practice - Selecting a Loan Type](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_best_practices/Loan_Type.markdown).

-   - Returnable: Standard loan.
-Used when specimens leaving your institution will eventually be returned.

-   - Consumable: Used when specimens will not be returned, for example in the case of tissues loaned for DNA extraction.

-   - In House: Used when specimens are being loaned out to other individuals within your institution (e.g., for a class).

-   - Transfer of Custody: Used when specimens are being permanently transferred to another institution.

 * **Loan Status** - Here you will indicate the current status of the loan.